(Allan Hancock College Board Policy 5015)

 Note: No one factor is controlling - all three criteria must be met.
 The responsibility for establishing residency lies with the student.

 A student over 19 years of age may establish California residency by meeting the three requirements listed below.
+Each requirement must be as close to one year as possible.

 Verify physical presence in California one year prior to the day before the start of the semester.
 Residency is determined by union of act and intent.
 The one-year period begins when the student is not only present in California but also has demonstrated clear intent to become a permanent resident of California.